convergefan/twittercoffee/README.md

 twittercoffee is made to experiment with interacting with an API.
 Currently, the project is in an early version and it will most likely stay that way.

+A preview can be seen in action [here.](https://twitter.com/nickdftw)

 # Prerequisites

 $ pip install tweepy